philicious/spacewalk-scripts/README.md

 - **getSystemUpdatesHistory.py** Lists all packages installed on a given node after a datetime or after X hours before now If no datetime is given, packages installed in past 24h are listed.
 - **import-old.sh** imports all errata from Jan 2012 to the month just before today when run; in effect provides constantly up-to-date ubuntu-errata.xml file
+- **debianSync.py** Ported version of https://github.com/stevemeier/spacewalk-debian-sync .
+Its a drop-in replacement, meaning all arguments are the same